-When your app is running, it may need to access data files in any of three general locations:
+When your app is running, it may need to access data files in one of the following locations:

 - Files that were bundled with it (see Adding Data Files). - Files the user has placed with the app bundle, say in the same folder. - Files in the user's current working directory.